Integrability, susy $SU(2)$ matter gauge theories and black holes: Applications of gauge-integrability correspondence

-We avoid though for the moment considering the $N_f=1$ $TQ $ relation since it requires some non-trivial analytic continuation of gauge-integrabiliy relations beyond the complex strip $\Im \th < \pi/3$ in which the TBA holds without analytic continuation.

-We see that the new exact relations following from the integrability functional relations are a $\mathbb{Z}_2$, $\mathbb{Z}_3$ $N_f=2,1$ R-symmetry relations.
-They were never found previously in the literature, to our knowledge.
-We knew only the $\hslash \to 0$ perturbative relations, also in the massless case in~\cite{BilalFerrariQCD:1996}.
+This simple derivations show that the new exact relations following from the integrability functional relations are actually a $\mathbb{Z}_3$, $\mathbb{Z}_2$ R-symmetry relations for $N_f=1,2$ respectively.
+To our knowledge, they were never found previously in the literature, except in their $\hbar \to 0$ asymptotic version in the massless case~\cite{BilalFerrariQCD:1996}.\footnote{A similar derivation for the simpler $N_f=0$ theory was given in our previous work~\cite{FioravantiGregori:2019}.}